How to Get the Body of a Surfer — Without Actually Surfing

 Stand-Up Paddleboarding

-The most “playful” workout here, though SUP is more than a novelty vacation adventure — it’s a comprehensive workout that challenges strength and stability.
-It’s also a great way to get more comfortable with being out on the open water.
-For some trainees, then , it’s a potential gateway activity to actual surfing.
-(FWIW: We’re fans of the offerings on-hand at Body Glove.)
+This is the most “playful” workout here, though SUP is more than a novelty vacation adventure — it’s a comprehensive workout that challenges strength and stability.
+It’s also a great way to get more comfortable being out on the open water.
+For some trainees, it’s a potential gateway activity to actual surfing.

 Breathwork

 When surfing huge breaks, some surfers can get held down by a wave for a half minute or even longer.
-A nice pair of triceps won’t save them.
-The water’s too strong.
+A nice pair of triceps won’t save them, the water’s too strong.
 But trusting in a powerful lung capacity (and staying calm under pressure) gives them a fighting shot.
 Building lung capacity starts with building the diaphragm, which starts with breathwork.
-A bonus on breathwork: you should be employing it for stress reduction and cardiovascular fitness, anyway.
+Another reason to incorporate breathwork into your routine: You should be employing it for stress reduction and cardiovascular fitness anyway.

 Exit mobile version